 The easiest way to take individual modules/courses to supplement your studies at your home university is with module mobility.
 This option is not available to students who have dropped out of their home university or are have been definitely excluded or banned from the relevant a program.

-Student mobility in a minor subject enables you to take and complete all ECTS credits in a minor subject at UZH if your degree program at your home university requires you to complete a minor subject to obtain your Bachelor’s or Master’s degree.
+Mobility in a Minor Study Program enables you to take and complete all ECTS credits in a minor study program at UZH if your degree program at your home university requires you to complete a minor study program to obtain your Bachelor’s or Master’s degree.
 Your application must include a learning agreement obtained from your home university.
 Please also observe the framework ordinances and study regulations, which can be found on the faculties’ websites.

 Joint Degree In-Mobility